 Completing the cast are sommelier Jean-Patrick Sturgeon (hauling in organic and biodynamic finds) and Léon Buser-Rivet (formerly Monarque), who, on top of being Projet Pilote’s chef, tends to its 700-square-foot rooftop garden.
 Produce harvested atop the Rachel Street space cameo throughout its offering: Hops are grown for Allaire, aromatics for Drapeau, herby garnishes for Presseau, and veggies for Buser-Rivet.

 The food menu currently features eleven snacking dishes, many made with ingredients from the garden, including zucchini blossoms filled with stracciatella cheese and a cherry tomato compote, as well creamy buttermilk cucumbers sprinkled in dill.
 A chalkboard menu adds some mains — think steak frites or grilled fish — for those looking to hunker down for dinner.
 Come winter, pickled and fermented veggies will take the lead.

 Like seasonal shifts and garden yields, the rotating projects at the microbrewery and distillery will also influence the food menu, Buser-Rivet says, adding that the same is true in the inverse.
-He describes a case in which he might squeeze some lemons into a dish, only to toss the leftover rinds over to Drapeau who’ll find a way to use it as an aromatic in a spirit.
-Buser-Rivet can then lace the resulting alcohol back into his kitchen work, perhaps for the purpose of curing some salmon, he suggests.
-Working in concert helps to reduce waste, he says, but it also compounds the prompts for creativity.
+He describes a case in which he might squeeze some lemons into a dish, only to toss the leftover rinds over to Drapeau, who’ll find a way to use them as an aromatic in a spirit.
+Buser-Rivet can then lace the resulting alcohol back into his kitchen work, perhaps to cure some salmon, he suggests.
+Working in concert helps to reduce waste, but it also compounds the prompts for creativity, he says.

 “With so many different things always going on around here, there are so many ways we can think of to use the produce,” Buser-Rivet says.
 And, when operating — enduringly — in “pilot” mode, there are no set rules on how to do so.